-For students of German history, the first week of Donald Trump’s presidency summons a word fraught with dark meaning: Gleichschaltung.
+For students of German history, the Donald Trump’s presidency summons a word fraught with dark meaning: Gleichschaltung.

 It literally means synchronization or “to bring into line,” but it refers to the process in Nazi Germany that ensured political conformity “in all sectors, from the economy and trade associations to the media, culture, and education,” according to an article in Der Spiegel.